 St andrews (Old COurse) -

 Golf is like no other sport in the world.
-Where else can you get to take to the field of dreams that is the cradle of the sport (to mix my metaphors)?
+Where else can you get to take to the field of dreams in the cradle of the sport (to mix my metaphors)?
 Playing at St Andrews is like turning out at Wembley, or knocking up on Centre Court - but unlike those experiences it is achievable to every golfer who has the will and money to do so.

 I've detailed below how to play the course and there are plenty of different options.This is no Augusta or Pine Valley.
 If you set your mind to it with a little preparation it is pretty easy to get it sorted.